 Problems can develop if the coating cracks.
 The fertilizer then will just “dump” all its nitrogen.
 This is more likely with the more brittle sulphur coated urea (SCU) compared to polymer sulphur coated urea (PCSCU).
 In fact a batch of SCU granular turf fertilizer may contain more than 33% damaged granules and the rest be “perfectly coated” granules.
 Long-term use of these can also result in excessive soil acidification as a consequence of their high sulphur content.

 Lastly, the temperature has a crucial role to play in the release of PCSCU fertilizers.
 As temperature increases, the release rate increases.

 Image 1 (above).
 Some coated products are marketed as lasting up to 12 weeks.
 However, they can release all their nutrient in a matter of days if the prill becomes damaged.
 Despite longevity claims, only polymer-coated urea gives anything near the claimed release period.

 Image 2 (below).
 A lower quality sulphur coated prill that has dumped its N after cracking within 4 days of application.

 Methylene urea and urea-formaldehyde.

-When urea and formaldehyde are reacted in the presence of a catalyst it forms a mixture of compounds called ureaform which contains around 38% nitrogen.
+When urea and formaldehyde are reacted in the presence of a catalyst it forms a mixture of compounds called ureaform.
+This contains around 38% nitrogen.
 Several ureaforms can be separated based on their solubility in cold and hot water.

-Depending on the release time, nitrogen availability can be divided into four segments based on the terms Cold Water Soluble Nitrogen (CWSN), Hot Water Soluble Nitrogen (HWSN), and Hot Water Insoluble Nitrogen (HWIN) and at a temperature of 25°C, it is the CWSN fraction that turf can absorb.
+Depending on the release time, nitrogen availability can be divided into four segments based on the amounts of Cold Water Soluble Nitrogen (CWSN), Hot Water Soluble Nitrogen (HWSN), and Hot Water Insoluble Nitrogen (HWIN).
+At a temperature of 25°C, it is the CWSN fraction that turf absorbs.